dt-arr/multi-agent-ai-chatbot-otel-demo/README.md

 ```bash
 export OTEL_CONSOLE_TRACES=true
 ```
-**⚠️ Warning**: This makes console output extremely verbose and should only be used for debugging.
+**⚠️ Warning**: This makes console output extremely verbose and should only be used for ~~debugging~~ fun and confirmation that the spans are created.

 ## Customization